About electrons and position in Triplet Production: some remarks

 The first effect to notice with respect to the usual calculations using only the Borsellino diagrams, is the introduction of the term $|M_{BI}|^2$ which consists in the exchange of the label between the two electrons, that is $|M_{B}(1,2)|^2 +|M_{BI}(2,1)|^2$.

-The second and the most important contribution is the interference term which give how much overlapping is, in the phase space, between the variables; for example, once it integrates over all the variables, except for $p_{1}$
+The second and the most important contribution is the interference term which give how much overlapping is, in the phase space, between the variables; for example, once one integrate over all the variables except for $p_{1}$,

-noindent one will have the probability density that the recoil electron and the created electron, and it can take the value $p_{1}$.
+one will have the probability density that the recoil electron and the created electron can take the value $\rm p_{1}$.

 The inclusion of the exchange term has made it necessary to multiply the cross section by the $1/2$ factor to avoid double-counting due to the indistinguishability of the electrons.